Seattle Studs

-The Seattle Studs are a semi-professional/collegiate baseball team in the greater Seattle, Washington area.
+The Seattle Cheney Studs are a semi-professional/collegiate baseball team in the greater Seattle, Washington, area.
 They are currently a member of the National Baseball Congress in the Pacific International League and compete in the Horizon Air Summer Series.
 The team's motto is "Once a Stud, Always a Stud".
-The team is coached by Barry Aden, David Benson, and Cody Aden.
-They are advised by Elisa Thomases and Stephen Potter.
+The team is coached by Barry Aden, Tegan Aden, Chris Remington and Cody Aden.
+They are advised by Elisa Thomases.

 Franchise history

 The Seattle Cheney Studs are one of the oldest amateur baseball organizations in the country.
-The Studs were founded 67 years ago in 1954 by Ben Cheney of Cheney Lumber Company in Tacoma, Washington, as the Cheney Studs.
+The Studs were founded 70 years ago in 1954 by Ben Cheney of Cheney Lumber Company in Tacoma, Washington, as the Cheney Studs.
 The “Studs” nickname is derived from Cheney's company that copyrighted the 2 x 4 for building homes and structures.
-The team has been active for 64 consecutive years, most under the banner of the Seattle Studs, but also the Cheney Studs, Performance Radiator Studs, and Swannie's Studs.
+The team has been active for 70 consecutive years, most under the banner of the Seattle Cheney Studs, but also the Cheney Studs, Performance Radiator Studs, and Swannie's Studs.

 The Studs have traditionally consisted of a combination of current and former college players, and former professionals.
 In the last few seasons, the team has begun to consist of a greater percentage of college players than former professionals.

 The Studs earned their first trip to the National Baseball Congress World Series in 1989 (0-2), with subsequent appearances in 1992 (T-5th), 1993 (T-11th), and 1994 (T-11th).
 They have attended the NBC every year since 2002, finishing in the top ten thirteen times, and finishing first runner up in 2008, 2010, 2012 and 2014.
 They won the NBC World Series for the first time in 2013 a second time in 2015 and a third title in 2019.
-They won the Horizon Air Summer Series in 2008, 2009,2010 and 2012.
+They won the Horizon Air Summer Series in 2008, 2009, 2010 and 2012.
 The Studs also compete in the Grand Forks International every year, winning the tournament in 2001, 2010, 2015, 2016 and 2017.
 The Studs play annually in Kamloops, British Columbia in the Kamloops International Baseball Tournament, winning the tournament 10 out of the last 14 years.
 The Kamloops tournament was not played in 2013.